arpitjain099/phoenix/python/projects/phiphi/docs/adding_gathers.md

 Using the example gather you made in the previous step, make a real request to the gather service to get real output data for the example gather.
 This can be done by running the integration tests with `phiphi/tests/pipeline_jobs/gathers/test_apify_scrape.py::manual_test_apify_scrape_and_batch_download`.
+Don't forget to read the test docstring and change the test to use the correct example gather.
 Using this test will mean that you will also test the batch download functionality for the gather you are adding.